Eze-IO/NotifyScript/README.md

 powershell -file note.ps1
 ```

-- Edit the settings in the 'note.ps1'
+- Edit the settings inside the 'note.ps1' file
-- Run in command-line like the above
+- Run it in the command-line like the example above